32 Questions to Ask When Renting an Apartment: The Ultimate Checklist

 Is renter’s insurance required?Renters insurance is actually a great idea and may be useful to protect the value of your property in the event of a robbery, fire, or flood.
 Typically, it also covers any injuries caused by accidents inside your apartment.
 We are seeing more and more rental apartments requiring renters insurance, so it's a good idea to know in advance what the policy is.

 Is there an on-site management and maintenance crew?
 Who do I contact with any issues?Find out what you should do in case an emergency repair is needed.
-In rental communities, you will likely have an onsite management company and number to call that will handle service requests and emergencies.
+In rental communities, you will likely have an onsite management company and number to call for service requests and emergency repairs.
 When renting a condo, maintenance and emergencies may fall on you to help sort out.
 Your lease will also state who is responsible for repairs of items greater than $100, usually.
 However, it will be good to know if your landlord has a specific handyman they prefer you to use in case of certain repairs or emergencies.
 If you notice a problem in a common area, report it to the building maintenance or management office.

 What types of repairs are covered in the rental agreement?As mentioned above, ask about the sort of repairs that the owner will cover expenses for.
 Typically, these should include all repairs that are not caused directly by your negligence or misuse of the property.
-But in some cases, things such as a clogged drain or broken fixture may be considered the tenant’s responsibility.
-It’s always good to know in advance what you’ll be held responsible for and what you can count on the landlord to pay for.
+But in some cases, things such as a clogged drain or broken fixture may be considered the tenant's responsibility.
+It's always good to know in advance what you'll be held responsible for and what you can count on the landlord to pay for

 You can always ask even more questions than these if you like, but we’re pretty certain that these are some of the most important questions to ask to avoid making regrettable mistakes when renting a new apartment.
 Take this complete checklist with you when you go apartment hunting to make sure you cover all the bases!

 If you need more help with finding a rental unit, or have additional questions, reach out to us anytime.